crixo/workshop-advanced-kubernetes-material/kubernetes/multi-tier-application.md

 This means that the deployment depends on both a ConfigMap called `web` and a Secret called `web`.

-If we try to issue `kubectl create -f deployments/web-deployment.yaml` without having created the ConfigMap and the Secret beforehand, it will result in a failure.
+If we try to issue `kubectl apply -f deployments/web-deployment.yaml` without having created the ConfigMap and the Secret beforehand, it will result in a failure.

 ```bash
 kubectl get pods